ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 vivarium or vivarium public health.
 If you run into this type of situation, consult with the engineers to find the best strategy to move forward.

-2. Editing engineering files on your local machine:
+2. Editing engineering files on your local clone:

-In some cases, you might make edits to the model files on your local machine.
+In some cases, you might make edits to the model files on your local copy of the code.
 This might be to remove certain observers, or model components.
 While small changes like population or scenario can be done in a notebook, removing components cannot.